Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

-The bottom plot in Fig.~\ref{fig:angular_distance_likelihoods} shows these distributions for each of the aforementioned products compared to the expected distribution of the initial iron neglecting disintegrations (as typically assumed).
-The angular distributions differ considerably from the iron one, as quantified by the 95\% containment angle $\theta_{95}$, represented with the corresponding lines.
-All secondaries exhibit broader distributions than in the case of no disintegration, with $^{10}$B reaching almost twice of the $\theta_{95}$ containment angle for the iron case.
-An important consequence of this result is that precisely identifying the observed species could drastically change the association with existing astrophysical objects as possible origins.
+The bottom plot in Fig.~\ref{fig:angular_distance_likelihoods} shows the distributions of angular deviation from the source's direction for each of the aforementioned products.
+For comparison, the distribution of the initial iron after 50~Mpc neglecting disintegrations (as is typically assumed) as the initial iron nuclei do not survive beyond a few megaparsecs.
+The differences in angular distributions are quantified by the 95\% containment angle, $\theta_{95}$, represented with the corresponding lines matching the top plot.
+Differences between secondaries reflect mainly the differences in the range of production distances, as lighter products tend to have larger means of the distance distributions.
+The angular deviation for $^{14}$N is slightly reduced as it is produced at a mean distance of 42~Mpc, whereas for $^{12}$C the value is 46~Mpc and in the case of $^{10}$B is much larger at 68~Mpc and spans beyond 100~Mpc.
+An important consequence of this result is that precisely identifying the observed species could drastically alter their association with existing astrophysical objects as possible origins.

-It should be remarked that studying this type of distributions with Monte Carlo methods is extremely computationally expensive because the phase space of distances, starting nuclei, and final products multiply by $\sim 1000$ the already large number of candidates to be simulated for an adequate description of these cascades (see Appendix~\ref{sec:efficiency}).
+It should be noted that studying these types of distributions using Monte Carlo methods is extremely computationally expensive.
+This is because the phase space of distances, starting nuclei, and final products would require multiplying the already large number of candidates to be simulated by a factor of about 1000 to obtain an adequate description of these cascades (see Appendix~\ref{sec:efficiency}).